 One month ago, they were taken to the naval base by the local contractor and were given entry inside the restricted area.
 According to the labourers, they were made to work overtime, were provided food but were not given a salary.
 They were also not allowed to go out of the naval base.”

 Dec 5/09: The Hindu reports that India’s Ministry of Defence has approved the expansion of INS Kadamba.
 Its current Commodore, Rajiv Jaiswal, is quoted as saying that work requires only the approval of funds, and will include an airport at Alageri village near Ankola, a dockyard, accommodation for staff, and an airbase.

-July 23/07: India’s domain-b reports that INS Kadamba’s harbour has been built, including a 420 x 185 metre jetty, berthing facilities for 10 ships, accommodation and facilities for over 1,000 personnel, and a modern naval ship repair yard with an INR 1.57 billion shiplift system, the only one of its kind in India.
+July 23/07: Phase I done.
+India’s domain-b reports that INS Kadamba’s harbor has been built, including a 420 x 185 meter jetty, berthing facilities for 10 ships, accommodation and facilities for over 1,000 personnel, and a modern naval ship repair yard with an INR 1.57 billion shiplift system, the only one of its kind in India.
 The armament depot is “to start operating in just a few months.”

 Phase II, was to have started in 2005 and been completed by 2010, at a cost of INR 25 billion.
 “At present, the Navy is in the process of submitting the plans to the government, and the Cabinet Committee on Security is expected to clear it by the end of 2007.”

 Phase I done,